LaunchPadLab/opex-public/gists/open-source-maintainer-guidelines.md

 This guideline follows from the previous one.
 If contribution is straightforward and low-risk, it allows developers to work uninterrupted and alleviates your workload as a maintainer.
 This is ultimately subjective, but some practices that can help lower the bar to contribution are:

-1. Adding a template for incoming PRs.
+1. Adding a [template](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#pull-request-templates) for incoming PRs ([issue templates](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#issue-templates) exist as well).
-2. Preemptively commenting any unintuitive code in the library.
+1. Preemptively commenting any unintuitive code in the library.
-3. Adhering to semantic versioning on releases.
+1. Adhering to semantic versioning on releases.
-4. Requiring tests and documentation for all new features and bug fixes.
+1. Requiring tests and documentation for all new features and bug fixes.

+---

+_Thanks for reading, and happy maintaining!_